Law School Case Brief

 On the basis of the employer Steel's alleged knowledge of the sexually explicit comments made by Michael Brown to Lisa Brown, can Steel, as Michael Brown’s employer, be held liable for the rape committed by his employer?

-The Court held that where an employee had no prior criminal record or history of violent behavior indicating a propensity to rape, the corporation, his employer, was not liable solely on the basis of the employee's lewd comments for a rape perpetrated by that employee when those comments failed to convey an unmistakable, particularized threat of rape.
-Because the employee did not commit prior acts that would have put the corporation on notice of his propensity to commit rape and his workplace speech was not predictive of this criminal act, the corporation could not be held liable.
+The Court held that where an employee has no prior criminal record or history of violent behavior indicating a propensity to rape, an employer is not liable solely on the basis of the employee's lewd comments for a rape perpetrated by that employee if those comments failed to convey an unmistakable, particularized threat of rape.
+Because Brown had not committed prior acts that would have put his employer on notice of Brown's propensity to commit rape and Brown's workplace speech was not predictive of this criminal act, Steel cannot be held liable for the rape.

 Access the full text case